will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 ### Authentication

 A newly connected client authenticates as part of the [`subscribe`](./messages/client/subscribe.md) message that is sent to the server to synchronize a specific wallet account up to the chain's current tip.
-This message must include a **signature** that verifies the ownership of provided extended public key (xpub key).
+This message must include a **signature** that verifies the ownership of a payment/ stake child private key.

-Extended public keys (xpub keys) serve a dual purpose in our design: **authentication** and **efficient transaction querying**.
+The private key serves as **authentication** purpose in our design.
 Here's how it works:

 #### Account Authentication